-From October 20 to 22, 2025, the province of Ourense, in Galicia (Spain), became the European hub for sustainable thermalism.
+From October 20 to 22, 2025, the Laias thermal spa in the province of Ourense (Galicia, Spain), became the European hub for sustainable thermalism.
 The ThermEcoWat project organized a workshop there, bringing together researchers, thermal spa managers, and local authorities from France, Spain, and Portugal.
+The ThermEcoWat project organised there a transnational workshop bringing together researchers, managers of thermal facilities and local authorities from France, Spain and Portugal.

 Workshop Objective: Sharing and Testing Sustainable Solutions